 When the Application for a Permit to Drill (APD) is received, specific oil and gas development actions are proposed, the resulting area of potential effect (APE) is defined, and then assessments of the impacts on cultural resources can be undertaken in order to comply with Section 106 of the National Historic Preservation Act (NHPA).
 A Class III cultural resource inventory will be necessary for those parcels where the proposed APE has not been previously surveyed and/or for those parcels where the APE has been judged inadequately surveyed in the past.
 Lease Notice 14-2 requires a Class III survey and will apply to all parcels (Appendix A).
-In the event that cultural resources are identified within the APE, an evaluation of National Register eligibility will occur for each identified cultural property.
+In the event that cultural resources are identified cultural property.
 Measures for the protection of cultural resources determined to be eligible to the National Register of Historic Places (NRHP) will have to be followed for those cultural resources directly and/or indirectly impacted by the proposed development in accordance with Lease Stipulation 16-1 (Appendix A).